New Testament Survey - Course Introduction

 However, for a few key passages throughout the New Testament, there is supplemental material that covers these passages in significantly more detail (though not as thoroughly as it could be covered).
 Therefore, each individual and/or group may choose whether they only want to cover the basic material or if they want to explore at least some passages or issues in more depth.

 The course interaction and application activities, and the reviews and assessments only cover the basic material, and do not assume that the student is familiar with any of the supplementary material.
-And then there are special supplemental activities in each module designed to be applied to whatever supplemental material the individual or group chooses to explore.
+And then there are optional supplemental activities in each module designed to be applied to whatever supplemental material the individual or group chooses to explore.
 And then each supplemental section has its own review, application and assessment materials included with it.

 Getting Started